jdereg/json-io/README.md

 See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes Ajax / XHR calls.

 Featured on http://json.org.
+ * 2.5.0
+  * New 'Pretty-Print' option available.
+If the 'args' Map passed to JsonWriter.objectToJson(o, args) contains the key JsonWriter.PRETTY and the value 'true' (boolean or String), the JsonWriter output will be formatted in a nice human readable format.
+  * Convert a JSON String to Pretty-Print format using JsonReader.formatJson(String json).
+A String will be returned with the JSON formatted in a nice, human readable format.
+  * If a Field contains Parameterized types (e.g., Map<String, Set<LONG>>, and so on), and the input JSON for the given field does not have @keys/@items entries (not written by JsonWriter, but likely came from Javascript code), JsonReader will use the Generic Type information to parse the JSON data into Proper Java objects.
  * 2.4.5
   * Allow "" to be set into Date field, setting the Date field (or Date array element) as null.
  * 2.4.4